Loading...

 Exercise Regularly

-Engage in light physical activity, such as a walk, after meals to help use up the glucose in your bloodstream more effectively.
+Engage in light physical activity such as walking after meals to help utilize the glucose in your bloodstream.

 healthspan-mbl